 Image: changing the password via the MD5 function.

-The new password will be converted to a string with random characters and you should now be able to log in to the WordPress dashboard again.
+The new password is automagically converted to a string with random characters and you should now be able to log in to the WordPress dashboard again.

 Finding a specific value in a database doesn’t have to be akin to searching for a needle in a haystack.
 Using phpMyAdmin you can quickly find a value in one or more tables.